cjdbarlow/Part-One/excitable_cells.md

     * Negative electrical charge pulling it in
 * This equilibrium is the **resting membrane potential**
     * RMP is determined by:
-        * Permebility of the membrane to different ions
+        * Permeability of the membrane to different ions
         * Relative ionic concentrations on either side of the membrane
     * Impermeable ions do not contribute to the resting membrane potential
     Altering membrane permeability causes a flow of ions and a change in voltage.